-Hochstetter’s frogs are similar in appearance to our other native frog species but can be differentiated by their much squatter build, and the presence of webbing (although only partial) on their feet.
-Hochstetter’s frog also exhibits a greater degree of sexual dimorphism than the other Leiopelma species, with the males being significantly smaller and exhibiting much broader forelimbs than females.
+Hochstetter’s frogs are similar in appearance to our other native frog species but can be differentiated by their squatter build, aquatic nature, and the presence of webbing (although only partial) on their hindlimb.
+They co-occur with the terrestrial Archey's frog (Leiopelma archeyi) on the Coromandel Peninsula, and in the King Country, but are much larger in size.

 Ecology and habitat

 The Hochstetter’s frog is a nocturnal species, which can occasionally be found sitting in shaded areas during daylight hours.
 Unlike our other extant Leiopelma, Hochstetter's frogs are a semi-aquatic species, typically occurring within the vicinity of small forested streams, with plentiful rocky/woody debris.
 They are particularly averse to high sediment loads/silt, and as such are often absent from streams with significant disturbance (e.g., pig wallowing, habitat modification, forestry) (Whitaker, 1985; McLennon, 1985; Easton, 2015; Nájera-Hillman, 2009).

 Unlike our other Leiopelma species, the young of Hochstetter's frogs are highly reliant on water bodies.
 This is due to them emerging from the egg at a less-developed stage than the terrestrial species (larvae/tadpole vs. froglet).
 These larvae exhibit high site fidelity (remaining in one place) until metamorphosis, and possess an aversion to light sources, preferring to bury themselves in debris at the bottom of ponds (Beauchamp et al.).
 These behaviours are likely related to predator avoidance.